How to Sell a House

 1. Do Research and Make a Plan

 You can and should make a plan for your home sale before you even decide how you’re going to sell your house.
+Make sure you know what buyers look for in a house.
 Consider what repairs or improvements could be done to your home, what you’re able or willing to do, and maybe even research the tax implications of your home selling.

 You’ll also want to have an idea of the timeline ideal for your family.
 Think about how long it will take you to prepare your home for the market, how long it will take you to move, and your financial needs in your new living arrangements.